top of page

 Challenges of conventional earthwork measurement methods

-Accurately capturing site shapes with point cloud measurement
+Accurately capturing site shape with point cloud measurement

 Automating volume calculation with cloud integration